ASTM D5276 Test Method for Drop Test of Loaded Containers by Free Fall

 Rationale for ASTM D5276:

 Test Method for Drop Test of Loaded Containers by Free Fall.
-The ability to verify if a package system is sufficient enough to protect the inner contents during a free fall drop is paramount when validating a package design.
-Based on the results, modifications to the design can be made to meet objectives.
+The ability to verify if a package system is sufficient to protect the inner contents during a free fall drop is paramount when confirming a package design.
+Based on the results, modifications to the design can be made to meet goals.
+This test method may be combined with other technical documents, such as some ISTA testing procedures.
+Having the technical documents will dictate the testing parameters, such as the height and the orientation of the fall from the top drop test height.
+Please read on to the key points of this test method below.